How to Install WordPress CMS (Step-by-Step Tutorial)

 Although English is the default language for WordPress, you can change it here.
 Select any other language available from the list if you want to.

-These extra options affect databases that WordPress uses to function properly.
+These extra options affect the databases that WordPress uses to function properly.
 By default, Advanced Options will be hidden.
-If you are a beginner and don’t understand these options, we suggest to skip them altogether.
+If you are a beginner and don’t understand these options, we suggest skipping them altogether.

 Here you can write a custom database name and prefix.
-But the ones that Softacoulus generated are more than adequate and safe to use, so there’s no need to change them.
+However, the ones that Softacoulus generates are more than adequate and safe to use, so there’s no need to change them.

-If you don’t want to receive notifications about updates, choose the option.
+If you don’t want to receive notifications about updates, choose that option.

 The installer allows you to select options to automatically upgrade WordPress, plugins, and themes.
 While it might sound like a good idea, we strongly suggest keeping these options unchecked.
 Automatic updates may sometimes cause problems, and you may lose all modifications that you’ve done to specific themes and plugins.
-You can always turn them back on whenever you decide to.
+You can always turn them back on if you need to.

-Choose a backup location (we suggest to leave the default one) and select if you want the installer to generate backups of your site automatically.
+Choose a backup location (we suggest leaving the default one) and select if you want the installer to generate backups of your site automatically.
 If you have the option, feel free to check it.
 Once you decide how often you want to create backups, you can relax knowing that you can periodically revert to old settings just in case something bad happens to your site.
-If you select a number next to backup rotation, Softaculuos will keep track of the number of backups.
+If you select a number next to the backup rotation, Softaculuos will keep track of the number of backups.
 If the limit is reached, the oldest backup will be automatically deleted to make room for the new one.
-Choose the number depending on how much space you have on the server.

 Even before installing WordPress, the application lets you choose a theme that will become active on the new blog.
 While you can choose one here, this is optional as you can always install new themes via WordPress at any time.

-Before clicking on “Install” button, go through all the options one more time and check if every piece of information is right.
-Then scroll back down, enter your email address if you want to receive the details, and click the button.
+Before clicking on the “Install” button, go through all of the options one more time and confirm that every piece of information is correct.
+Then scroll back down, enter your email address if you want to receive confirmation, and click the button.

 You are now free to navigate to http://yoursite.com where you should see the new website.
-To log in to your site with the admin credentials you created, please open http://yoursite.com/wp-admin or see more details about how to login to WordPress.
+To log in to your site with the admin credentials you created, please open http://yoursite.com/wp-admin.

-Unlike using installer that does practically everything for you, it is possible to install WordPress on your own.
-It takes just a few steps to install WordPress manually, but it is just a little bit more complicated than using an installer like Softaculous.
+Unlike using the installer that does practically everything for you, it is possible to install WordPress on your own.
+It only takes a few steps to install WordPress manually, but it is just a little bit more complicated than using an installer like Softaculous.

-Since the process of manual installation can be divided into a few segments, let’s go one step at the time to make everything easier.
+Since the process of manual installation can be divided into a few segments, let’s go one step at a time to make everything easier.
 Ready?

 Download the latest version of WordPress

-- Click on the blue “Download WordPress” button on the right side
+- Click on the blue “Download WordPress” button.

 Upload WordPress to your server

 This step requires you to connect to the FTP server.
 Before connecting, you should have FTP credentials from your hosting provider.
-Usually, you will get all the details in the welcoming email once you register an account with a hosting company.
+Usually, you will receive all of these details in the welcoming email once you register an account with a hosting company.
 If you can’t find the email, the information should be available in cPanel.